DilshodXD/DilshodXD/README.md

 <h2 align="left">👨🏻‍💻 About Me:</h2>

-- :computer: I'm currently working on Laravel & Vue
+- :computer: I'm currently working on React
 - :muscle: Do Bodybuilding
 - :rocket: Always ready to collaborate for Dev Experiments